tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 A __subnet__ is a range of IP addresses in your VPC.
 You can create AWS resources, such as EC2 instances, in specific subnets.

+### Security

+Network Access Control List == Firewall at the subnet boundary

+You can dispose of multiple subnets to a NACL but only one NACL per subnet

+Subnet * -- 1 NACL